Dates: December 26, 2023 – January 2, 2024

-> Interested students should apply here.
+Interested students should apply here.
 The application asks for key registration information (e.g., name, address, etc.), passport and medical details, and insights as to Jewish background and why you want to apply.
-After applying, Rabbi Eric will hold an informal interview to answer questions, go over details, and make sure the program is a good fit.
+For students new to Hillel, Rabbi Shira will hold an informal interview to answer questions, go over details, and make sure the program is a good fit.

-Once accepted into the program, Rabbi Eric will follow up on details for booking flights and submitting other forms.
+Once accepted into the program, Rabbi Shira will follow up on logistical details.

 What is this year’s topic?

-- What are the challenges North American Jews face with regards to Israel today?
+- What are the challenges North American Jews face regarding Israel today?

-- What are the Jewish values and ideas that animate Jewish discourse on Israel?
+- What Jewish values and ideas animate Jewish discourse on Israel?

-- What is an approach to pluralism that can interrogate and welcome difference?
+- How can Jews develop an approach to pluralism that both interrogates and welcomes difference?

 Do I have to know Hebrew?
 Do I need to understand Jewish texts?

 Not at all!
 Everything will be in English, with sources given in both Hebrew and English.
-There is an elective taught in Hebrew for those who would like.
-Moreover, while experience with learning texts is helpful, you do not need a deep text background–just an openness to studying them!
+For those who choose, there is an elective taught in Hebrew.
+Although experience with learning texts is helpful, you do not need a deep textual background–just an openness to study!

 What does a typical day look like?

 Most days involve a lot of studying and discussion.
 While the days are often packed, there is also room for free time.
 Some days have nights out or afternoons off to explore Jerusalem.
-We will also take day trips, possibly including visits to the Western Wall or the Israeli Supreme Court.
+We will also take day trips within the city of Jerusalem.